ubccr/xdmod/docs/commands.md

 ### acl-import

-The `acl-import` command imports the ACLs into the database.
+The `acl-import` command imports data from the existing tables into the ACL tables so that they start with a valid representation of the current installation.

 ### acl-xdmod-management